carboclan/pm/research/hashrate-derivative-en.md

 #### 2.1.5 Settlement

 At settlement, Market Protocol smart contract will send WBTC to addresses that hold contract position tokens.
-Long token holder will receive ( _BME_ - _Floor_ ) in WBTC per Contract, short token holder will receive ( _Cap_ - _BME_ ) in WBTC per Contract.
+Long token holder will receive ( _BME_ - _Floor_ ) * _Multiplier_ in WBTC per Contract, short token holder will receive ( _Cap_ - _BME_ ) * _Multiplier_ in WBTC per Contract.

 #### 2.1.6 Margin

-Issuer of the Tokenized Synthetic BTC Mining Contract needs to send ( _Cap_ - _Floor_ ) amount in WBTC to the Market Protocol smart contract as collateral in order to mint contract position tokens.
+Issuer of the Tokenized Synthetic BTC Mining Contract needs to send ( _Cap_ - _Floor_ ) * _Multiplier_ amount in WBTC to the Market Protocol smart contract as collateral in order to mint contract position tokens.
 Contract positions are fully collateralized with no need to top up margins prior to settlement.

 #### 2.1.7 Naming Convention for Contract Position Tokens